Joel-Millar/ImprovingRLHF/README.md

 This code builds upon the code and results achieved by:
 Kimin Lee, Laura Smith, Pieter Abbeel, “PEBBLE: Feedback-Efficient Interactive Reinforcement Learning via Relabeling Experience and Unsupervised Pre-training,” in International Conference on Machine Learning, 2021.

+The Project_Dissertation contains results and analysis of my results.